 - The thin waist strap: The only slight fault of any significance I can find with the Bitybean carrier is the thin nylon waste strap.
 It is not as wide as the shoulder straps, and thus doesn’t distribute the baby’s weight quite as well as it otherwise might along the adult’s hips.
 While I was still quite comfortable carrying my 23 pound 19 month old for extended periods, I don’t think the carrier distributes quite enough weight on the waist to make it feasible to use for longer periods of time as he gets significantly bigger and approaches the 40 pound weight limit.

 - The carry bag: On my first few uses, I had a lot of trouble getting the carrier rolled up in a compact fashion to fit back in the carry bag.
 After a little experimentation, I’m now able to make it work with no problem.
 Of course, I’ve now discovered that Bitybean has a demo video to address just this issue so you don’t have to learn by experimentation as I did.

 Bitybean has made a product that is necessary for travel that is 1) more compact; 2) at the right price; and 3) works well without a substantial trade-off in quality.
 Very few travel-sized products are able to accomplish all those feats.
 As a result, the Bitybean carrier is an excellent buy.
 Buy it here yourself!

 In fact, I was so happy with this product that I decided it was worthy of my very first foray into video blogging so you could see it in action.
 Check out the video review below:

-Disclosure: Bitybean provided me with a free product for review purposes and is also providing the carrier offered in the reader giveaway.
+Disclosure: Bitybean provided me with a free product for review purposes and also provided a carrier offered in a reader giveaway (now ended).
 As always, all opinions are my own.